Being Nutritious

 • In a large pot with a lid, over medium heat, heat the oil with 2 or 3 kernels of popcorn.

-• Once those kernels pop, pour the rest of the popcorn in, and cover with the lid.
+• Once those kernels pop, pour in ⅓ cup popcorn kernels, and cover with the lid.
 Gently shake the pot back and forth over the heat until you hear the popping slow to a few seconds in between.

-• Remove from heat and immediately toss with gingered pear seasoning.
+• Remove from heat and immediately toss with seasoning.

 Nutrition